arrmansa/strongmock/README.md

 ### `strongpatch.multiple`
 Same as `patch.multiple`, but does the same advanced replacement as `strongpatch`

+# Async

+Also works on async functions, with similar stronger patching

 # Safety

 Some care has been taken to avoid crashes and breakage, but the user does have full control.
 One word answer - no.